-The principal aim of Lundbeck's risk management is to strike the right balance between risk exposure and value creation.
+The principal aim of Lundbeck's risk management is to identify and mitigate risks while keeping the right balance between risk exposure and value creation.
 Our risk management processes are continuously updated and adapted to match internal and external requirements.
-This gives our Executive Management an accurate and complete overview of activities and resources, and a clear basis for decision-making on our overall risk exposure.
+This process provides our Executive Management an accurate and complete overview of activities and resources, and a clear basis for decision-making on our overall risk exposure.